 Others include collections received from lost fairway towels, fax and photocopying fees, unaccounted membership dues that have been forfeited and late payment charges.
-In 2021 and 2020, others also include write-off of unrecoverable input VAT and advances to suppliers.
+For the year ended December 31, 2023, management performed a review of long-outstanding payables, and recognized the need for write off of certain payables amounting to P3,637,902 which management has assessed to be no longer valid claims.

-Note 19 - Retirement benefit obligation
+19 Retirement benefit obligation